LufeiYue1/LufeiYue1/README.md

 ## 🚀 Projects & Research

-🔹 **Low Traffic Neighbourhoods & Traffic Accidents** – A Difference-in-Differences analysis in London
+🔹 [**Low Traffic Neighbourhoods & Traffic Accidents**](https://github.com/LufeiYue1/DID-LTN-London) – A Difference-in-Differences analysis in London

 ## 🌱 Currently Working On

+🔸 Assisted a company in deploying workflows on Dify to improve their cross-border e-commerce activities on Amazon

 🔸 Open-source GIS projects & policy-driven geospatial analysis

-🔸 Enhancing my skills in machine learning for spatial data
+🔸 Enhancing my skills in machine learning for spatial data and geospatial visualization

-🔸 Enhancing my skills in geospatial visualization

 ## 📫 Let’s Connect!